 Multi-framework support for web, mobile, and desktop development

-While still in preview, Antigravity shows promise for students who struggle with the technical details of coding but understand programming concepts.
-The tool's ability to generate complete, working applications from natural language descriptions could revolutionize how students approach learning programming.
+While still in preview, Antigravity shows promise for students who struggle with technical coding details but understand programming concepts.
+The tool's ability to generate complete, working applications from natural language descriptions could revolutionize programming education.

 Edit files across your entire project with multi-file awareness